Find out when and how to pay Land Transaction Tax (LTT) to the Welsh Revenue Authority (WRA).

 When to pay

-Once a LTT return is submitted, the taxpayer or their representative needs to pay any tax due.
+Once a tax return is submitted, the taxpayer or a solicitor or conveyancer on their behalf needs to pay any tax due.

 You must pay within 30 days from the day after the effective date of transaction.
 The effective date is usually the completion date.